 Serra do Amolar (Bonus!) – a special a far to reach place in Pantanal

 For those who have a little more time and an adventurous spirit, we highly recommend including Serra do Amolar in this itinerary – extra 4 days minimum.
-Serra do Amolar is the last frontier of the Pantanal, a place of rare beauty and practically untouched by human hands.
+Serra do Amolar is the last frontier of the Pantanal.
+It is a place of rare beauty and practically untouched by human hands.
 The starting point to visit Serra do Amolar is Corumbá, therefore at the beginning of your itinerary.
 To get there from Corumbá is neither simple nor cheap due to the distances and lack of infrastructure, but it is really worth it.
-We have a whole text dedicated to Serra do Amolar that you can read here (coming soon).
+We have a whole article dedicated to Serra do Amolar in Pantanal to help you out.

 Where to stay when in Pantanal in Brazil